 Visiting Flamingo Beach in Aruba

 Of the most popular attractions on the island of Aruba is the unofficially named Flamingo Island or Flamingo Beach.
 The Flamingo Beach is located on the Renaissance Private Island.
 To access it, you must be a guest of the Renaissance hotel or purchase a day pass for around $100 USD.
 Only 30 passes are sold a day so it is recommended to arrive at the ticket counter at the Renaissance hotel early.
-The island is about a 10 minute boat ride from the Renaissance hotel and runs every 15 minutes from 7am to 6pm.
+The island is about a 10-minute boat ride from the Renaissance hotel and runs every 15 minutes from 7am to 6pm.
 On the island there is a restaurant, bar, spa, and two private beaches.
 The flamingo beach only allows children from 9-10am, but there is a second beach on the island that is open to families all day.
 My recommendation is to arrive early to beat the crowds and have optimal flamingo photo opportunity time.

 Visiting Arikok National Park

 Arikok is the National Park of Aruba and covers about 20% of the island.
 It is a rugged, desert terrain with breath-taking coastline views.
-Within the national park are 2 natural limestone caves with ancient drawings left by the Caquetios Natives and graffiti imprinted by early European settles on the walls and ceilings.
+Within the national park are 2 natural limestone caves with ancient drawings left by the Caquetios Natives and graffiti imprinted by early European settlers on the walls and ceilings.
 In the park, there is also a beautiful natural pool you can swim and cool off in, known locally as Conchi.
 There are many tour operators that you can organize through your hotel to visit Arikok National Park, or you can rent a car and drive through it yourself.
 The entrance fee to the park is $11 USD per person.
 The hotels and rental car companies will tell you that you need a 4×4 vehicle such as an ATV to drive the park, however a local informed us that it is possible to drive it with a regular SUV.
 A regular car was indeed drivable through the park, you just need to be careful as the road is unpaved and very bumpy.
-The only part of the park you cannot access without a 4×4 is a car.
+Only part of the park you cannot access without a 4×4 is a car.
 Depending on your timing, you may be able to catch a ride to the pool with a park ranger if you are not on an organized tour.
 If you wish to rent a 4×4 to drive through the park on a self-guided tour, I recommend renting from George’s.

 Best Beaches in Aruba